 Crowded meeting with few masks 'foolish,' Utah governor says

-Republican Gov. Gary Herbert said Thursday that people crowding into a public meeting in Utah to push for an exception to mask requirements in schools was foolish and reflects an almost mob mentality
+Republican Utah Gov. Gary Herbert says it was foolish for people to crowd into a meeting to push for an exception to mask requirements in schools and it suggested a mob mentality

-SALT LAKE CITY -- People crowding into a public meeting in Utah to push for an exception to mask requirements in schools was rather “foolish" and reflects an “almost mob mentality,” Republican Gov. Gary Herbert said Thursday.
+SALT LAKE CITY -- People crowding into a public meeting in Utah to push for an exception to mask requirements in schools was “foolish" and suggested an “almost mob mentality" on the issue, Republican Gov. Gary Herbert said Thursday.

 “I think the experts will tell us that’s kind of a foolish action,” Herbert said.
 “People get caught up in almost a mob mentality ... there’s a better way to dialog with leadership.”

-The proposal from Utah County Commissioner Bill Lee would have the county health director ask state officials for a “compassionate exemption” from the mandate Herbert issued last week.
+The proposal from Utah County Commissioner Bill Lee would have the county health director ask state officials for a “compassionate exemption” from the mask mandate issued last week by Herbert.

 Commissioners Tanner Ainge and Nathan Ivie voted in favor of postponing the meeting.
 Lee voted against it.